Summer rolls around every year and it’s quite an exciting thing!

 3. Lightweight Packable Day Bag

 Inside my larger travel backpack, I always bring a lightweight, packable backpack to use for day-to-day exploration.
-The Nike Tanjun Mini Backpack is perfect for carrying a few snacks, a lightweight jacket, cameras, phones, a water bottle, and whatever else I need for the day.
+The Bellroy Sling is perfect for carrying a few snacks, a lightweight jacket, cameras, phones, a water bottle, and whatever else I need for the day.

 On travel days, I store my most valuable belongings in here— my passport, camera, laptop, wallet— and it then doubles as my carry-on bag.